What is a Sole Trader?

 If you need help registering as self-employed, talk to our Client Services Team about our Sole Trader services.

 This is an estimate of tax due for the next tax year.
-It is paid on or before 31 October each year.
+It is paid on or before 31 October each year or Mid-November if you complete the income tax return on ROS.

 Universal Social Charge (USC)